Julien-Sklarik/Intraday-Liquidity-and-Price-Impact-Analytics/README.md

 # Intraday Liquidity and Price Impact Analytics

-I turned my UC Berkeley microstructure work into a clean research project that a hiring manager can clone and run.
 I analyze one day in US equities and one day in major FX pairs.
 I rebuild top of book liquidity, compute spreads and depth, estimate five second price impact, and report realized variance and auto correlation.
-I kept the code small, readable, and production friendly.

 ## What I built